dimitri-nicolo/calico/getting-started/create-storage.md

 **Determine storage support**

 Determine the storage types that are available on your cluster.
 If you are using dynamic provisioning, verify it is supported.
-If you are using local disks, you may find the [sig-storage local static provisioner](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner) useful.
+If you are using local disks, you may find the {% include open-new-window.html text='sig-storage local static provisioner' url='https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner' %} useful.
 It creates and manages PersistentVolumes by watching for disks mounted in a configured directory.

   > **Note**: Do not use the host path storage provisioner.
 This provisioner is not suitable for production and results in scalability issues, instability, and data loss.
 {: .alert .alert-info}